 Monthly Archives: June 2012

-Allyson Kramer, who runs the popular Manifest Vegan blog (if you are interested in gluten-free, vegan, or both together, this is the place for you!) has just released her first book, the bountiful, colorful Great Gluten-Free Vegan Eats.* Going vegan is a trend that has exploded over the last few years, and gluten-free diets have also […]
+Allyson Kramer, who runs the popular Manifest Vegan blog (if you are interested in gluten-free, vegan, or both together, this is the place for you!) has released her first book, the bountiful, colorful Great Gluten-Free Vegan Eats.* Going vegan is a trend that has exploded over the last few years, and gluten-free diets have also gained […]

 This is the most wonderful fruit smoothie, sweet and delectable.
 The more powerful your blender, the smoother and better this will be.
 If you really love smoothies, you may find it worth investing in a good-quality, high-speed machine.
 From The New Complete Vegetarian by Rose Elliot (Sterling Publishing, 2010).